developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether WWAN data can be used by applications that are in the *Background*.

-- When a value of ***Disallow*** is chosen, the use of WWAN data by applications that are in the *Background* will be prevented.
+- When a value of ***Disallow*** is chosen, the use of WWAN data by applications that are in the *Background* is prevented.

-- When a value of ***Allow*** is chosen, the use of WWAN data by applications that are in the *Background* will be allowed.
+- When a value of ***Allow*** is chosen, the use of WWAN data by applications that are in the *Background* is allowed.

 ### Wireless WAN Configuration - State

 This Managed Configuration allows an Administrator using an EMM to configure the *Power State* of the WWAN adapter.

-- If the value ***Off*** is chosen, then the power to the WWAN adapter will be turned OFF, preventing all communications via the WWAN adapter and reducing battery drain.
+- If the value ***Off*** is chosen, then the power to the WWAN adapter is turned OFF, preventing all communications via the WWAN adapter and reducing battery drain.

-- If the value ***On*** is chosen, then the power to the WWAN adapter will be turned ON, potentially allowing communications via the WWAN adapter and increasing battery drain.
+- If the value ***On*** is chosen, then the power to the WWAN adapter is turned ON, potentially allowing communications via the WWAN adapter and increasing battery drain.

 ### Wireless WAN Configuration - SIM Card Slot

-This Managed Configuration allows an Administrator using an EMM to configure SIM card slot that will be used by the WWAN adapter.
+This Managed Configuration allows an Administrator using an EMM to configure SIM card slot that is used by the WWAN adapter.

 A given device may or may not support a WWAN Adapter.
 An attempt to configure the WWAN Adapter on a device that does not have one will result in an error.
 A given device may have a limited number of SIM card slots.
 An attempt to configure the WWAN Adapter to use an unsupported SIM card slot will result in an error.